euphorie/osha.oiradoc/docs/manuals/editor2.rst

       *The OiRA CMS password reset form*

-You will be redirected back to the login page and a green bar will appear, confirming that the password will be sent to the email address you provided.
+You will be redirected back to the login page and a green bar will appear, confirming that an email has been sent to the address that you have provided.
+This email will contain a link that lets you reset the password.

    .. figure:: images/editor/editor_3_password_reset_confirmation.png
       :align: center